qaiik/vidinteractdocs/README.md

-For the docs of [pyvidnteract](https://pypi.org/project/pyvidnteract)
+For the docs of [pyvidnteract](https://pypi.org/project/pyvidnteract).

+See DOCS.md